Finding References to Add to RefWorks

 Uploading Files as References

 Either drag and drop a file onto the center pane or select Add > Upload Document and select the file.
 The file can be in any format.

 The file is uploaded as a reference with type Generic.
 RefWorks attempts to automatically extract as much information as it can from the uploaded file.
 Edit the reference to correct and complete the information.

 If you drag and drop multiple files at one time, a reference is created for each file.

 You can import existing references from any reference management service.
 You can import directly from another RefWorks account or from your Mendeley account.
 For other services, such as Zotero, you can import a file that you have exported from that service.
 Also see Exporting References to a File.

 - To import from a reference management service other than RefWorks or Mendeley, export them from that service to one of the following formats: NLM PubMed, RefWorks Tagged, RefWorks XML, RIS, or Thomson Reuters format.
 For example:

 - Zotero: Select the references and select Export Selected Items from the right-click menu.
-Select RIS and save the file.
+Select the RIS format and save the file.